Originally written Feb. 21, 2018. Last updated March 2020.

 It is easy to fall prey to your own user habits on Instagram.
 If you are not careful, you can easily get banned on this social networking site or to see that your engagement has been dropped.

 One of the things you should never do is use Instagram shadow baneed hashtags for 2020.
 If your account was blocked, here’s a list with tips to avoid being blocked by Instagram

 Remove broken or abused hashtags.
 Don’t make assumptions.
 You need to go through all your hashtags.
 Don’t leave out any.
 Sift through from one after the other to ensure that none of them is limited by Instagram.

 30 hashtags are too many.
 It's been suggested to use 5 -10 tags only.
 And also, use different tags for each post and branded hashtags.

 Pods/Engagement groups could have adverse effects.
 Instagram has developed a way to understand if you use pods.

 Are you one of those people who use bots for liking or commenting?
 Remember that spamming with your account is reason enough for it to be blocked.

 You have tried all these suggestions, but the problem persists.
 What do you do?
 The only option you have is to make report it to Instagram.
 They will know what to do.

-From the list of the Instagram broken hashtags 2019, it is clear that you need to do a lot of due diligence before posting anything.
+From the list of the Instagram shadow banned hashtags in 2020, it is clear that you need to do a lot of due diligence before posting anything.

 If you know other hashtags, let me in the comments and I'll update the list.